Guide to home buying

 Quick Tip: Spending a little extra on a full structural survey now could save you thousands in the future, as it may highlight potential problems such as dry rot and damp.
 If problems do come to light, you could negotiate with the vendor to put them right or reduce your offer by the amount it would take to get them sorted.
 You would also be within your rights to withdraw your offer, (although you won’t get your money back on your survey).

-With almost any mortgage you’ll always need to have buildings insurance to cover your new home.
-Contents and life cover are optional but if you also wish to protect you and your belongings.
+With almost any mortgage you’ll always need to have buildings and life insurance to protect you and cover your new home.
+Whilst Contents insurance is optional, it is important to protect your belongings.

 It’s important that you have the right level of cover to protect your home and family should anything happen to you.